Merciful123/personal-bookshelf/README.md

 ## Features

+### Responsive and improved UX notification alert when book added.

 - Book Search Page:
   - Search for books using the Open Library API.
   - Display search results in real-time as the user types.